DavidHurta/enhancements/enhancements/update/cvo-log-level-api.md

 of the [`github.com/openshift/api/operator/v1`][github.com/openshift/api/operator/v1]
 package.
 A `ClusterVersionOperator` resource will be used to configure the CVO.
 The configuration, as of now, will only contain the knob to modify the CVO log level.
-A `ClusterVersionOperator` resource will be added to the OCP payload.
+A `ClusterVersionOperator` resource named `cluster` will be added to the OCP payload.
+This resource will act as a singleton configuration resource for the CVO.
 The CVO will dynamically change the verbosity of its logs based on a value provided in the new resource.
 The CRD is described in more detail in the **Implementation Details** section.
 A new CRD is created to better differentiate between the cluster version and the CVO configuration.